 How mediation works

-In mediation, the parties speak for themselves and negotiate a resolution with help from a neutral expert called a mediator.
+In mediation, the parties speak for themselves and negotiate a domain resolution with help from a neutral expert called a mediator.
 We offer a free mediation service for disputes.

 Mediation is a way to resolve a dispute